Carbon sink is a natural or artificial reservoir that absorbs and stores Carbon dioxide from the atmosphere.

 Artificial Carbon Sink: These are human-made technologies that help in storing and capturing Carbon from the atmosphere.
-The artificial system cannot remove Carbon from the atmosphere on large scale.
+The artificial system cannot remove Carbon from the atmosphere on a large scale.
 Examples of common artificial carbon sinks:

 - Carbon Capture and Storage (CCS): This technology captures CO2 emission from industrial processes such as power plants, and stores it underground.

 - Direct Air Capture (DAC): The technology captures CO2 directly from the air and stores it underground or treated for other use.